|Database Names and Descriptions||Full Text|

 |JSTOR - Arts & Sciences |

 JSTOR is an interdisciplinary database providing access to back issues from some of the most important scholarly journals in many fields.
 Coverage of most journals begins with volume one and ends four or more years ago.
-The library currently provides access to nine JSTOR collections: Arts & Sciences I-VIII, and X. All journals from the Music Collection, formerly listed separately, are included within these general collections.
+The library currently provides access to ten JSTOR collections: Arts & Sciences I-X. All journals from the Music Collection, formerly listed separately, are included within these general collections.

 OneSearch is a discovery service that lets you search across nearly all library collections at once.
 It includes everything in the catalog (Webcat), most databases, and much more.
 Note: searches for books and other items from the catalog can be limited to library holdings by selecting the "Catalog Only" limiter from the results list.
 Databases that are not included in OneSearch include Dissertations and Theses and most reference databases.